tgraupmann/ChromaClientForMixer/README.md

 * The viewer just needs to install Synapse and the Connect module within Synapse to see Chroma on the `viewers` hardware.

+* The streamer may need to run the application as `Administrator` if a device doesn't broadcast its `Chroma` lighting.

 </td></tr></table>